sensu/sensu-docs/content/sensu-go/5.14/getting-started/learn-sensu.md

 sensuctl event list
 {{< /highlight >}}

-Now, you should be able to see disk usage metrics for the sandbox in Grafana: refresh your Grafana tab or [reload with this link](http://localhost:4002/d/go02/sensu-go-sandbox-combined).
+Now, you should be able to see disk usage metrics for the sandbox in Grafana: [reload your Grafana tab to show the Sensu Go Sandbox Combined](http://localhost:4002/d/go02/sensu-go-sandbox-combined).

 You made it!
 You're ready for the next level of Sensu-ing.